author photo

 What is the CFPB Section 1033 Compliance Timeline?

 CFPB's section 1033 compliance timeline is structured to allow financial institutions time to adapt.
-The CFPB plans to finalize the rule by fall 2024, followed by phased implementation.
-Larger depository institutions will have earlier compliance deadlines, while smaller institutions will have additional time to meet the requirements.
+The CFPB recently finalized the rule, with several changes to its phased implementation.
+Larger institutions will have earlier compliance deadlines, while smaller institutions will have additional time to meet the requirements.
 See the chart below to determine your timeline.

 We at Sensedia recommend that all financial institutions begin preparations immediately.
 Begin by evaluating the current infrastructure and the necessary investments needed to meet compliance deadlines, then identify and implement these changes in a cost-effective, adaptive manner.